 The FBI is in cover-up mode because they are still (supposedly) after the ISIS culprits, who remain at large, and out of sheer embarrassment over the agency being implicated in arms sales.
 This overall fits the facts much better than the “retired multi-millionaire with no record suddenly goes supervillian with automatic weapons” story.
 Really, if only as a mental exercise, just apply the “Batman credibility test” to the Vegas official story.
 Apart from suspending belief for the purposes of entertainment, does anybody believe a wealthy tycoon would be jumping rooftops at night, beating up thugs dressed up as a six foot bat?
 Likewise, does the notion that a very rich senior citizen with no record or motivation, would be setting up a sniper’s nest to shoot over 500 people make any sense?
 Does that sound any more credible than the basic premise of Batman?
 Is it more realistic, or more like Santa Claus?

 I’m calling it Santa Claus.
-It will be interesting to see if the surveillance footage is ever made public, or if the ballistics evidence at the murder scene will show that the alleged shooters’ weapons were involved.
+It will be interesting to see if most of the surveillance footage is ever made public, or if the ballistics evidence at the murder scene will show that the alleged shooters’ weapons were involved.
 If neither get released (and we’re still waiting for those two things, 2 years later, with regards to the San Bernardino case) that strengthens the view that a cover-up is going on.
 The resident of the room next to Paddock reported there were multiple shooters, a claim which is backed up by message traffic on the police scanners, on the ground reports, and by the leaked dinner receipt (see image) showing multiple parties were in his room during his stay.
 Why did nobody notice all the firearms in the room (from the ‘guests’ to the maids and staff who had access to the suite), and again, where is the security footage showing him get them into the hotel and into position?
 Why was the security guard who is said to have first discovered the sniper’s nest allowed to leave the country for several days?
 Why the absolute media silence on the 17 ambulances at a nearby Hooters hotel that were treating victims of shootings going on there at the same time as the Mandalay?
 And why have so many survivors who claimed to see more than one shooter, subsequently died in later weeks?
 These issues are just the tip of the iceberg of anomalies and counter evidence, as one can read a larger summary of the controversy here.
 Until the vaunted “authorities” come clean on these issues, it’s safe to say the Vegas shooting is an extremely botched covert op and cover-up, that has massacred the credibility of “official investigations.”

 Freedom After Massacres?